galaxyproject/training-material/topics/admin/tutorials/connect-to-compute-cluster/tutorial.md

 > ### {% icon hands_on %} Hands-on: Making Galaxy aware of DRMAA
 >
 > 1. Open your group variables and add the environment variable:
 >
 >    ```yaml
 >    galaxy_systemd_zergling_env: DRMAA_LIBRARY_PATH="/usr/lib/slurm-drmaa/lib/libdrmaa.so.1"
 >    ```
 >
->    This environment variable will then be supplied to any web process (zerglings or mules)
+>    This environment variable will then be supplied to any web process (zerglings or mules).
 >
 > 2. We need to modify `job_conf.xml` to instruct Galaxy on how to use a more advanced job submission setup.
 We will begin with a basic job conf:
 >